sangstar/sangstar.github.io/docs/CV.md

 ### Full-time positions
 **Chattr**
 *MLOps Engineer*
 Tampa, Fl
 2022 - Present
-Machine learning engineer for Chattr, an AI-powered hourly hiring assistant startup based in Tampa, Fl.
-Solely responsible for monitoring and improving the artificial intelligence of the chatbot by implementing a continuous delivery and automation pipeline for all active endpoints as well as improving their performance using a mixture of state-of-the-art supervised and semi-supervised learning techniques.
+Machine learning engineer for Chattr, an AI-powered hiring assistant startup based in Tampa, Fl.
+Solely responsible for Chattr's ML operations, including creating and maintaining MLOps pipelines: using trunk-based development for the deployment and management of multiple endpoints, the latter leveraging transformer architectures for text classification, named-entity recognition, summarization, and text generation.

 **econscia**
 *Machine Learning Engineer*